Minimal Session Types for the $\pi$-calculus (Extended Version): Introduction

 \item The minimality results are, in essence, a guarantee of \emph{static correctness} for our decompositions.
-In the case of the optimized decomposition $\Do{\cdot}$, we complement this static guarantee with a \emph{dynamic correctness} guarantee: following~\cite{DBLP:journals/corr/abs-2301-05301}, we prove that processes $P$ and $\Do{P}$ are behaviorally equivalent (\Cref{pi:t:mainbsthm}). \item Examples that illustrate the workings of $\F{\cdot}$ and $\Do{\cdot}$. \end{enumerate}
+In the case of the optimized decomposition $\Do{\cdot}$, we complement this static guarantee with a \emph{dynamic correctness} guarantee: following~\cite{DBLP:journals/corr/abs-2301-05301}, we prove that well-typed processes $P$ and $\Do{P}$ are behaviorally equivalent (\Cref{pi:t:mainbsthm}). \item Examples that illustrate the workings of $\F{\cdot}$ and $\Do{\cdot}$. \end{enumerate}

-\paragraph{Organization} The rest of this paper is organized as follows.
-Next, \Cref{pi:s:prelim} collects definitions and results from prior works, useful to our developments. \Cref{pi:s:dbc} develops the ``decomposition by composition'' approach, and presents the first minimality result. \Cref{pi:s:optimizations} reports the optimized decomposition function, our second minimality result, and its dynamic correctness guarantee. \Cref{pi:sec:sb} discusses and illustrates the extension of $\Do{\cdot}$ with constructs for labeled choices (selection and branching).
-Finally, \Cref{pi:s:rw} discusses related works and \Cref{pi:s:concl} concludes.
+\paragraph{Organization.} The rest of this paper is organized as follows.
+Next, \Cref{pi:s:prelim} collects definitions and results from prior works, useful to our developments. \Cref{pi:s:dbc} develops the ``decompose by composing'' approach, and presents the first minimality result for \sessp. \Cref{pi:s:optimizations} reports the optimized decomposition function, our second minimality result, and its dynamic correctness guarantee. \Cref{pi:sec:sb} discusses by example the extension of $\Do{\cdot}$ with constructs for labeled choices (selection and branching). \Cref{pi:s:rw} discusses related works, and in particular compares our approach and results against the work by Dardha et al.~\cite{DBLP:conf/ppdp/DardhaGS12,DBLP:journals/iandc/DardhaGS17,DBLP:journals/corr/Dardha14}.
+Finally, \Cref{pi:s:concl} concludes.

-Omitted technical material can be found \longversion{in the appendices.}{in ~\cite{AAP21-full}.} Throughout the paper, we use colors: they are meant to ease reading, but are not indispensable for following the text.
-In particular, we use red and blue colors to distinguish elements of the first and second decompositions, respectively.
+Omitted technical material appears \longversion{in the appendices.}{in ~\cite{AAP21-full}.} Throughout the paper, we use colors: they are meant to facilitate reading, but are not indispensable for following the text.
+In particular, we use green color for notions from prior works, and red and blue colors to distinguish elements of our first and second decompositions, respectively.

-\paragraph{Origin of the Results} This paper is an extended and revised version of a conference paper that appeared at PPDP'21~\cite{DBLP:conf/ppdp/ArslanagicP021} and was presented as a short paper at EXPRESS/SOS'21.
+\paragraph{Origin of the Results.} This paper is an extended and revised version of a conference paper that appeared at PPDP'21~\cite{DBLP:conf/ppdp/ArslanagicP021} and was presented as a short paper at EXPRESS/SOS'21.
 With respect to~\cite{DBLP:conf/ppdp/ArslanagicP021}, the current presentation includes complete technical details and extended examples; in particular, \Cref{pi:sec:sb} is new and \Cref{pi:s:rw} has been substantially extended.